 - Clarify the seriousness of the problem the student is having

 - Plan effective ways to let the student know of your concerns regarding their behavior

 - Develop a plan to refer the student to available sources of assistance

 - Learn more about university and community resources

 Faculty, staff, family or friends concerned about a student who may be in a crisis during our business hours can:

-- Walk to Counseling and Testing Center at 75 Piedmont Ave.
-NE, Suite 200 A, and inform the front desk staff member that they would like to speak with a counselor about their concern for a student.
+- Call the Counseling Center at 404-413-1640 and alert the front office staff that they would like to speak with a counselor about their concern for a student.

 - Alert the front desk staff member if the student is in an immediate, life threatening crisis.

 Signs and Symptoms